 Paris 1 Panthéon-Sorbonne also strives to develop its strategy to attract international students, professors and administrative staff members, to internationalise its curricula and encourage the mobility of its students.
 The university, which has been awarded the "Choose France" label, implements actions aimed at improving the reception of these target groups.
 Over the last few years, Université Paris 1 Panthéon-Sorbonne has enabled an ever-increasing number of students, professors and administrative staff members to go abroad, in Europe, but also outside Europe, thanks to the Erasmus+ programme.
 The impact of these mobilities covers multiple dimensions by increasing qualification levels to train the necessary talents that society needs; by improving the quality and relevance of higher education through transnational cooperation; by linking higher education, research and businesses to foster excellence and regional development; and by improving governance and exchange of practices.
 In addition, the university participates, through various projects (such as OLA 3.0, LLOM or DIRE-MED), in developing innovative forms of mobility management and support for exchange students.

-Finally, the university has developed a large-scale international professor invitation programme and welcomes each year around 140 visiting professors from nearly 50 countries.
+Lastly, the university has developed a large-scale international professor invitation programme and welcomes each year more than 120 visiting professors from nearly 40 countries.
 These international professors play a key role in the scientific and pedagogical influence of Paris 1 Panthéon-Sorbonne as they participate in the international orientation of its students and enable the continuation or development of cooperation in the fields of research and training.

 International annual report